kabahandle/EXCEL_VBA_JP.xlam/README.md

 ## source import method

-To bulk import the VBA sources, you chould vba tools such as vbac or else.
+To bulk import the VBA sources, you chould use vba tools such as vbac or else.

 This project is using vbac (Ariawase), regard below url pages.